I took portraits of combat-tested soldiers at Fort Bliss — and they told me their incredible stories

 “That’s a lot,” I said.

-“It happens, unfortunately,” he said, adding that he was deployed mostly to central Iraq near Ramadi, Al-Assad, and other places.
+“It happens, unfortunately,” he said, adding that he was deployed mostly to central Iraq near Ramadi, Al Asad, and other places.

 “This last deployment was the Paladins,” Ward said.
 “The rest of the time we were a security force or running gun trucks to keep villages secure, but my last deployment was the first time I ever fired artillery in combat.”